What Your Employees Should Know About Forensic Accounting

 MDD is an economic damage assessment (EDQ) expert.
 In financial terms, this calculates the worth of damage or loss to a person or property.

-What is a Forensic Accountant, and what do Forensic Accountants do?
+Who are Forensic Accountants, and what do they do?

 Forensic accountants are trained to measure and assess the full extent of failure.
 The four core areas of forensic analysis cover data collection, data processing, data analysis, and documentation.
 In particular, forensic accountants conduct work, including inspection of financial records, the study of past statements, the audit of corporate activities irregularities, evaluation of journal entries, analysis of patterns and tracking of fund flows, questioning interested parties, online data analysis, and an overall appraisal of this situation.